arvidn/libtorrent/docs/extension_protocol.rst

 ``m`` dictionary as ``lt_donthave``.
 The message format mimics the regular ``HAVE`` bittorrent message.

-Just like all extension messages, the first 2 bytes in the mssage itself are 20 (the bittorrent extension message) and the message ID assigned to this extension in the ``m`` dictionary in the handshake.
+Just like all extension messages, the first 2 bytes in the message itself are 20 (the bittorrent extension message) and the message ID assigned to this extension in the ``m`` dictionary in the handshake.